Best Wireless Headphones

 If you are looking for a pair of headphones that dishes out a ridiculous amount of bass and power, these may not be what you are looking for.
 However, if you are searching for a crisp and clear sound and utter convenience, you have found the lucky ticket.

-- Some users have griped about the comfort over long periods of use
+Several have griped about the comfortability over long periods

 Because these are on-ear headphones, the speakers are smaller and the overall makeup is naturally more portable.
 Plus, it is only crafted with premium material such as stainless steel and leather for unparalleled durability.